 Additional Information Use specialist experiential Assessors need to see an explanation of how you knowledge and broader scientific have shown your specialist practical knowledge and understanding to optimise how you have applied it, as well as examples of where your broader scientific understanding is application of existing and emerging science and technology. applied to your area of practice.
 Answers could illustrate by example: How you write and present internal papers, reports or standings; How you carry out appropriate research to facilitate design and development of scientific processes.
 Exercise sound judgement in the Assessors need to see an explanation of your experimental work / managing work of others and the absence of complete information solutions arising from your collection, analysis and and in complex or unpredictable evaluation of data. situations.
-Answers could illustrate by example: How you have approached a piece of work or project flexibly and in a novel or different way, or reacted to an unexpected outcome; How you collect, analyse and evaluate relevant data and offer possible solutions; Demonstrate critical evaluation of Assessors need to see an explanation of how you select the best methodology, subsequent data relevant scientific information and concepts to propose solutions to problems.
+Answers could illustrate by example: How you have approached a piece of work or project flexibly and in a novel or different way, or reacted to an unexpected outcome; How you collect, analyse and evaluate relevant data and offer possible solutions; Demonstrate critical evaluation of Assessors need to see an explanation of how you select the best methodology, subsequent data relevant scientific information and analysis and conclusions you draw and how you concepts to propose solutions to overcome any barriers or issues. problems.